-Various UPS operating parameters and conditions are monitored and will initiate an alarm or warning event notification on the UPS control panel if an error is detected or an abnormal condition occurs.
+Numerous UPS operating conditions are monitored and will initiate an alarm or warning event notification on the UPS control panel if an error is detected or an abnormal condition occurs.
 In the event of an alarm you should:

 - 1. Silence the audible warning. - 2.
 Identify the cause of the alarm by inspecting the UPS module control panel 'event' register. - 3.
 Interpret the cause of the alarm (see below) and seek assistance from your nearest service centre if the cause of the alarm is beyond simple rectification.